Homepage

 Next steps

 Congratulations!
-You have learned how to build forms with Record.
+You have learned how to build forms and persist user input using Records.
 You can now explore our reference documentation for Properties and Tables:

 Questions?